The very best bits:

 Finish: Meribel hotel

 This will be a fabulous day in the Alps, with over 4,000m of climbing, and scenery to die for.
 We ascend the Cormet de Roselend via the twisting turning road up from Bourg-Saint-Maurice, and enjoy the sight of its glistening blue reservoir before descending to Beaufort (home of excellent cheese).
-After Col des Saisies (lovely tarmac, splendid views) and Col des Aravis (very ‘Savoie’ feeling, little stone chapel at the top), we’ll tackle the forbidding gradients (6km at 11.2%!) of the Col des Gliéres, to be ‘rewarded’ with a short gravel section across the spectacular Plateau des Glières (with its monument to the French Resistance), and then the relatively gentle Col des Fleuries, before finishing the day with a welcome 10km descent.
+After Col des Saisies (lovely tarmac, splendid views) and Col des Aravis (very ‘Savoie’ feeling, little stone chapel at the top), we’ll tackle the forbidding gradients (6km at 11.2%!) of the Col des Gliéres, to be ‘rewarded’ with a short gravel section across the spectacular Plateau des Glières (with its monument to the French Resistance), and then the relatively gentle Col des Fleuries, before finishing the day with a welcome 10km descent to La Roche sur Foron and another 5km bonus descent to our very nice hotel.

 Lite option*: You will have a lift to the 66km mark in Beaufort, removing 1450m of the Cormet de Roseland climb and leaving you to focus on 100kms of cycling and the remaining three categorised climbs (Col de Saisies, Col des Aravis, Montee du plateau de Glieres).